anhtumai/webapp-monitor/README.md

 There are three different stack classes:

-- Configuration Stack: allows users to specify which websites to monitor and which content rules the system needs to check.
+- ConfigurationStack: allows users to specify which websites to monitor and which content rules the system needs to check.
   It uses AWS AppConfig to host the configuration.

-- Log Saving Stack: periodically sends GET requests to a list of websites, analyzes their response contents to check if they satisfy predefined rules, and logs the report into DynamoDB Table.
+- ReportSavingStack: periodically sends GET requests to a list of websites, analyzes their response contents to check if they satisfy predefined rules, and put monitoring reports into DynamoDB Table.
   It consists of one AWS Lambda scheduled by Cloudwatch Event and one DynamoDB table.

-- Log Getting Stack: exposes a GET Endpoint for users to query logs stored in DynamoDB Tables in different regions.
+- ReportGettingStack: exposes a GET Endpoint for users to query reports stored in DynamoDB Tables in different regions.
   It consists of one AWS Lambda and one API Gateway Rest API.